-- 227. Annual Congress should be held on or before 1st April each year.
-The venue for Congress shall be selected by Central Council or Congress. - 228.
-County Board, Provincial and HEC Secretaries, shall receive at least 4 weeks' notice in writing of the date and venue of Annual Congress, together with nomination and motion papers.
+215. Annual Congress should be held on or before 1st April each year.
+The venue for Congress shall be selected by Central Council or Congress.

+216. County Board, Provincial, HEC and International Secretaries, shall receive at least 4 weeks' notice in writing of the date and venue of Annual Congress, together with nomination and motion papers.

 The notification should show the names of the outgoing officers and the latest date for the return of these papers for inclusion in the Congress agenda.

-The returned nomination forms must be signed by the Secretary or authorised official of the nominating body.
+The returned nomination forms must be signed by the Secretary or authorised person of the nominating body.

-- 229. Prior to Annual Congress, each County, Provincial and HEC Secretary shall be supplied with copies of the agenda and a list of nominees and motions indicating the proposing County or HEC. - 230.
-All nominations, for officership of Central Council, shall come from County Boards, through the County Secretary or Authorised Official.
+- 217. Prior to Annual Congress, each County, Provincial, HEC and International Secretary shall be supplied with copies of the agenda and a list of nominees and motions indicating the proposing County, Province, International unit or HEC. - 218.
+All nominations, for officership of Central Council, shall come from County Boards, through the County Secretary or Authorised person.